BlackKaiser1121/NightBank-Finance/README.md

-# NightCity Bank & Arcade
+# NightCity Finance Bank & Arcade
 A fully offline, cyberpunk-themed mobile banking simulation and arcade app built with React Native and Expo.

 NightCity Bank provides a futuristic immersive experience where users can manage their finances, invest in a dynamic stock market, take out loans, and play arcade games—all without ever needing an internet connection.